-This article examines the main differences between dump trucks and compactor trucks, focusing on structure, working principles, odor control, and practical applications.
+We will examine the main differences between dump trucks and compactor trucks in this article, focusing on structure, working principles, odor control, and practical applications.

 I. What Is a Dump Truck?